connorbridle/connorbridle.github.io/_posts/2015-07-11-motif-search-tool.md

     outputData['success_data'].append({'motifs_found': innerList})
 {% endhighlight %}

+The website facilitates several input options, inlucing a single protein search and a batch protein search.
+This was achieved using multiple functions with differing techniques of splitting up inputted queries.
+Batch queries were incrementally run through the Uniprot API and then output was provided to the user once all queries were complete.

 ## Work Produced
-The final product is highlighted in the image below:
+The final product is highlighted in the images below:
 <img src="{{ site.url }}{{  site.baseurl }}/images/motif/motif-frontpage.png" alt="An image of Keele hall as a placeholder">